Six Characteristics of Mental Toughness for Athletes

 Through the development of self-management, you will no longer be at the mercy of your surroundings.
 You gain the power to respond how you choose, instead of instinctively reacting.
 That is why controlling yourself is the culminating characteristic that makes up mental toughness.

-Being mentally tough is an important trait to develop if you wish to be successful.
-And pay close attention to the wording I just used.
-We must develop mental toughness, meaning, it doesn’t matter whether you associate with having a tough mind or not.
+Being mentally tough is an important trait to develop if you wish to be a successful athlete.
+And pay close attention to the wording I just used...develop.
+You must work to develop mental toughness, meaning, it doesn’t matter whether you associate with having a tough mind or not.

 As with physical strength, our minds must be built through continual practice.
 Removing the common misconception that mental toughness is an inherited gift puts you one step closer to developing a strong mind.